Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-vault/walkthrough.md

 }
 ```
 &nbsp;
-We can see here that we can verifyIdentify by providing an *address* and a *bytes memory data*, they use deelgatecall there, delegate call are usually used like a "borrowed function", you execute the function in order to modify the state of the caller, in this case if we parse and address an execute the data there it will execute the data and modify the state of the *Casino Vault* itself.
+We can see here that we can verifyIdentify by providing an *address* and a *bytes memory data*, they use delegatecall there, delegate calls are usually used like a "borrowed function".
+You execute the function in order to modify the state of the caller.
+In this case, if we parse and address and execute the data there, it will execute the data and modify the state of the *Casino Vault* itself.
 Unlinke Silent-Dealer where there is a function to change owner here the option doesn't present.
-So hwo can we become the Owner and drain the vault? &nbsp;
+So how can we become the owner and drain the vault? &nbsp;
 &nbsp;
-In EVM Assembly, there is a operation called *sstore(location, value)*, we can use this to overwrite the storage memory, let's see where the *owner* reside, &nbsp;
+In EVM Assembly, there is an operation called *sstore(location, value)*.
+We can use this to overwrite the storage memory, let's see where the *owner* resides, &nbsp;
 &nbsp;

 ```solidity